Blog Post

 Links to other sites.

-Google looks beyond the website to confirm that the business and the owner is valued.
+Google looks beyond the website to confirm that the business and the owner are valued.

-Backlinks from other websites, social shares and online reviews on sites like Google+, TripAdvisor and Yell all count as SEO, labelled off-page SEO.
+Backlinks from other websites, social shares, and online reviews on sites like Google+, TripAdvisor, and Yell all count as off-page SEO.

 These signals show Google that users love your company.
 More credit can be given to off-page SEO than entrepreneurs realise.

-- Backlinks – these are links from other websites.
-Website must be relevant, usually within your industry.
-Websites that have a higher domain authority provide more link juice.
+• Backlinks – these are links from other websites.
+The website must be relevant, usually within your industry.
+Websites with higher domain authority provide more link juice.

-What we have learnt is that there could be a number of answers, or combined answers, to reveal why a website not on Google.
+What we have learnt is that there could be a number of reasons, or combinations of reasons, why a website is not on Google.
 It is often not just one element holding the site back, but many.

-The good news is, with a bit of work, most websites can be improved for appearance on Google search results.
+The good news is that, with a bit of work, most websites can be improved to appear in Google search results.

-Get a professional audit from website designer Kelly Drewett.
-I would be happy to help.
+Get a professional audit from Kaydee Web’s website designers.
+We’d be happy to help.